postmannen/postmannen.github.io/cv/README.md

 - All my projects are available at [github.com/postmannen](https://github.com/postmannen).
 - Most of my work are opensourced so what I've been doing can be found in the Contribution Activity on my [Github](https://github.com/postmannen) profile.

+### Jan 2020 - Jun 2023 Raa Labs, Contract

+Building Cloud on the Edge:
+- Build an Edge Cloud infrastructure/platform from the ground and up for ships sailing around the globe.

 ### 2004 - Present, Self Employee, Freelance

 - Go / Golang Development.